 And thus, as expected, Cadence completely snapped.
 She tore into him, dug out the tiny feelings he kept to himself, and laid them out to light.

 It was embarrassing—the fact that Cadence could see through him so well.
 It hurt—the fact that Cadence knew what words would hurt him and said them anyways.

 But she was right.
 It was stupid.
 How could he even think that the other five were anything remotely like family to him?
 They weren’t even friends.
 And that truth stung.
 But it didn’t matter.
-What mattered was what she’d done.
+What mattered was what Cadence had done.

-The relief Olive felt at her reassurance was just as embarrassing as Cadence calling him out for thinking they were family, and he could not reciprocate Atienna’s words.
+The relief Olive felt at her reassurance was just as embarrassing as Cadence calling him out, and he could not reciprocate Atienna’s words.

 Lavi came to him a while afterwards and seemed concerned about the lack of synchronization meetings.
 She wasn’t truly connected to him, Olive knew, so she wasn’t aware of what had happened between Werner and Cadence.
 As always, Lavi tried to get to the bottom of what had occurred, but he brushed her worries away.

 It wasn’t something she needed to deal with, he told himself.
 It wasn’t that he didn’t trust her.
 Not at all.

 Still, despite everything that had happened, Olive absolutely refused to mope around and to spend the day rolling around in bed.
 And so, right after his confrontation with Cadence, he rinsed his face in his bathroom sink and headed out with Trystan in search of Claire.

 There were Sagittarian texts that needed to be translated, after all.